 The programme would have been supplied as NTSC colour video tapes.
 Since there does not appear to be a credit for a Japanese actor dubbing for McCoy (see below), then these episodes were not dubbed.

 |TVM||The TV Movie||1|

-This run of episodes commenced on Friday, 3 March 1978, at 7.45pm, running on a weekly basis.
+The set of 18 episodes commenced on Friday, 3 March 1978, at 7.45pm, running on a weekly basis.
 From the sixth episode onwards, the series shifted to Saturdays, at 7.30pm.
 The run ended on 24 June 1978.

 TARDIS Sound Effects

 In the late 1970s, the BBC released various sound effects packages to international broadcasters and studios.
 The TARDIS sound effect was used in various entries of the Super Sentai franchise produced by the Toei Company; the sounds appeared in Battle Fever J (1979) and Denji Sentai Megaranger (1997, which was adapted into Power Rangers In Space in 1998)!

 A run of Tom Baker stories was broadcast by the Armed Forces Network at US military bases in Japan during 1986 – see the separate profile page for those English broadcasts.

 Doctor Who returned to Japanese television, now on the national broadcaster, Nippon Hoso Kyokai's satellite channel, BS11 NHK 2.